joostvannus/mendix-native-content-renderer/README.md

   - If you do not select an Action, it will let the system handle it (e.g. open a link in a browser)
 - Link Attribute can be used (preferably in a non-persistent Entity) to pass the link to your nanoflow.
 That way you have total control over what you do with any link

-### JSON

-- The JSON tree has different themes.
-Right now we can't set this through normal theming, hence the option to select it here.
-Included themes can be found [here](https://github.com/reduxjs/redux-devtools/tree/75322b15ee7ba03fddf10ac3399881e302848874/src/react/themes)

 ## Styling

-Styling (except the JSON Viewer, see settings) is done in normal [Mendix Native Styling](https://docs.mendix.com/refguide/native-styling-refguide) procedures.
+Styling is done in normal [Mendix Native Styling](https://docs.mendix.com/refguide/native-styling-refguide) procedures.

 Class: `com_mendixlabs_widget_native_contentrenderer_ContentRenderer`